avoytkiv/credit-mlops/README.md

 ### Continuous Deployment

 From here, we can trigger another workflow by pushing a predefined tag.
-Finally, it will deploy our model to the Heroku platform so anyone with access can use it for prediction.
+Finally, it will deploy our model to the `Heroku` using `FastAPI Endpoint`.
+So anyone with access can use it for prediction.

 ## Interpreting results